 Frequently Asked Questions

-For information regarding your test, contact the provider/facility that ordered and/or collected the test.
-The COVID-19 Call Center cannot provide results, tell you exactly when or how you’ll get your results, or expedite results.
+The amount of time it takes to get your test results back varies.
+For information regarding your test, contact the testing facility that ordered or collected the test.
+The COVID-19 Call Center cannot provide results, or provide a status update.

 The Florida Department of Health follows CDC guidance on testing for COVID-19.
 This means that when a person goes to their local health care provider they will be asked the following questions: